She could have been Benin’s first female president. Now she faces 20 years in prison.

 “We are witnessing the systematic exclusion of all opposition political forces from the electoral process,” a coalition of human rights groups in the country wrote in a 2021 report.

 The first runner-up in the 2016 race, Lionel Zinsou, was banned from campaigning for five years after a judge ruled he violated campaign laws.
 The third-place finisher, Sébastien Ajavon, escaped to France after a court sentenced him to 20 years in prison on drug charges.
-A law professor who challenged Talon in the 2021 election, Joël Aïvo, was sentenced Monday to 10 years behind bars on charges related to money laundering.
+A law professor who challenged Talon in the 2021 election, Joël Aïvo, was sentenced Monday to 10 years on charges related to money laundering.
 (All three men have denied the charges against them.)

 Talon went on to win 86 percent of the vote in April.